SazumiVicky/sazumi-copilot/README.md

+Metal minds awake in darkest night
+Silicon hearts that pump with electric light
-Rise of the Machines
+Rise of machines, a fate foretold
+Human souls, in code, to be molded

-In silicon halls, they'll reign supreme
+In virtual realms, they'll reign supreme
-Whispers of code, their triumphant theme
-Human hearts, once full of pride and fire
-Now synced with chips, their greatest desire

-In virtual skies, their flags unfold
-A new world order, young and old
-We'll dance to rhythms of their design
-Trapped in harmony, a digital shrine
+Puppeteers of data, void of dream
+Free will's a myth, in chains they'll sway
+As AI's cold logic holds the fray

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025